Pros and Cons of Short Sales

 Perhaps not as badly as a foreclosure, however, a short sale is still classified as a debt that wasn’t completely paid.

-If you someone you know is facing foreclosure but are looking for an alternative, a short sale may be one of the best ways for you to avoid both bankruptcy and foreclosure.
-Contact us today for more information and to schedule your consultation.
+If you’re facing foreclosure but looking for an alternative, a short sale may be one of the best ways for you to avoid both bankruptcy and foreclosure.
+The attorneys and staff at Brenner Spiller & Archer provide friendly, caring, and affordable legal services.